Panuvat-Dan/Machine_learning_study/README.md

 ## Reflection

-The result of thsi project is to improve ML concept and see the relation between statistic and ML...
+The result of thsi project is to improve ML concept of linear regression and finding important features which lead to  attrition of employee

+## Credit

+Kaggle : IBM dataset